Alessandro Sersanti

-Alessandro Sersanti (born 16 February 2002) is an Italian professional footballer who plays as midfielder for club Modena on loan from Juventus.
+Alessandro Sersanti (born 16 February 2002) is an Italian professional footballer who plays as a midfielder for club Modena, on loan from Juventus.

-Career
+Club career

+Early career

 Sersanti grew up in the youth academy of Fiorentina, after playing for the youth academy of Siena.
 In 2019, he was loaned for two-years to Grosseto.
 He scored three goals in 26 appearances in the 2019–20 season.
 In the following season, he scored two goals in 37 appearances.

-Juventus U23
+Juventus

 On 30 July 2021, Sersanti moved to Juventus U23.
 On 22 August, Sersanti made his debut for Juventus U23 in a 3–2 win against Pro Sesto in a Coppa Italia Serie C match scoring also a goal in the 34th minute.
 On 6 March 2022, Sersanti was booked twice and therefore sent-off in a match eventually won 1–0 against Pro Sesto 2013.

 Sersanti was included in the matchday squad of the senior Juventus team for the last three games of the 2022–23 Serie A season, but remained on the bench in all of them.

-Lecco
+Loan to Lecco

 On 11 August 2023, Sersanti moved on a season-long loan to Lecco.

-Reggiana
+Loan to Reggiana

-On 12 July 2024, Sersanti was loaned by Reggiana.
+On 12 July 2024, Sersanti was loaned to Reggiana.

-Modena
+Loan to Modena

 On 22 August 2025, Sersanti moved to Modena on loan with an obligation to buy.